 First of all, if you are new to extract making, we recommend that you begin with multiple samples.
 Why?
-Because it takes at least 90 days to make extract and, after 90 days, you only have one extract to try.
-If there is something that you don't like about it, you will need to wait another 90 days to try another single version.
-So, start with 5 or 6 (or maybe more!) small, 2oz bottles.
-You can then try a few different beans and a few different spirits, so in 90 days you will have multiple results to compare all at once.
+Because it takes up to a year to make extract and, after waiting a year, you only have one extract to try.
+If there is something that you don't like about it, you will need to wait another year to try another single version.
+So, start with 5 or 6 (or maybe more!) smaller bottles.
+You can then try a few different beans and a few different spirits, so in a year you will have multiple results to compare all at once.

-In short, if you are new to extract making, then your first job is to create an extract tasting experience 90 - 180 days after you begin.
+In short, if you are new to extract making, then your first job is to create an extract tasting experience up to a year after you begin.
 The more you taste at once, the more you will be able to determine what you like and for what application.

-We will be looking at three different spirit categories below: 1) Rum, 2) Bourbon and, 3) Vodka.
-If you are interested in just one of these spirits, simply scroll down to find a summary of different brands used.
-We grade each spirit based on its vanilla taste after extraction and its ability to be used across multiple application.
+We will be looking at several spirits below.
+We grade each spirit based on its vanilla taste after extraction and its ability to be used across multiple applications.

-Remember: When selecting your spirit, "Pure Vanilla Extract" must always be made with 35% alcohol, so you need to buy 70 proof spirits (or greater than 70 proof) to maximize vanilla bean extraction.
+Remember: When selecting your spirit, "Pure Vanilla Extract" must always be made with a minimum 35% alcohol, so you need to buy 70 proof spirits (or greater than 70 proof) to maximize vanilla bean extraction.
 In our experience you should not exceed 50% alcohol, or 100 proof, as it will damage your vanilla beans.

 Given our affinity to white rums, we have tried multiple versions.
 Given our affinity to white rums, we have tried multiple versions.
-While Bacardi is less expensive than Captain Morgan and we typically find that more expensive spirits yield better results.
+While Bacardi is less expensive than Captain Morgan, we don’t believe that higher price always equals better results.
 We did not see much of a difference in this case.
-The finished vanilla was fantastic but not clearly better than the lesser expensive Captain Morgan, so we felt that an B+ grade was appropriate.
+The finished vanilla was fantastic but not clearly better or worse than the more expensive Captain Morgan, so we felt that an B+ grade was appropriate.
 We also noticed that Bacardi had a stronger rum taste after six months of extraction.
 Perhaps a slight kick, or burn from its bold default taste, whereas Captain Morgan was a little softer.
-So, any of you rum connoisseur's out there may appreciate the bold taste of a Bacardi over a Captain.
+So, any of you rum connoisseurs out there may appreciate the bold taste of a Bacardi over a Captain.

 Bacardi Gold is a very unique rum.
 We could almost place this in the bourbon section below.
 It has bold, smokey, charcoal tones that are reminiscent of a scotch or whiskey, but it's sugar-based so it still errs on the side of sweetness.
 As such, an extract made with Bacardi Gold needs to be used for "darker" applications.
 We used Indonesian vanilla beans because they are inherently dark, smokey and sweet.
 The result was a very rich and creamy extract that could be used in brownies, chocolate cakes and chocolate frostings.
 Perhaps even fudge or double-chocolate-chip cookies.
 This is certainly a unique extract and its taste deserves an A, but its applications are limited, so we gave it a B.

-Captain Morgan Dark Rum: Vanilla Extract Grade: D+
+Captain Morgan Dark Rum: Vanilla Extract Grade: C+

 Dark rum is powerful, rich and smokey.
 So powerful that after six months of extraction, it was hard to notice the vanilla.
-There were definitely vanilla undertones, but they weren't bold or pronounced enough to overcome the rum itself.
-That being said, this could make the perfect vanilla extract to add a little kick to caramels, toffees or dark creams, but that's a very specific niche.
+There were vanilla undertones, but they weren't bold or pronounced enough to overcome the rum itself.
+This could make the perfect vanilla extract to add a little kick to caramels, toffees, or dark creams, but that's a very specific niche.
 Still, it may be worth a try.
-If you have a great experience with dark rum, please let us know and we may change the grade.
-Given its limited application and strong, smokey taste after six months, we felt that a D+ was the best we could do.
+Given its limited application and strong, smokey taste after six months, we felt that a C+ was appropriate.

 Blue Chair Bay Coconut Rum: Vanilla Extract Grade: B-

 Like cooking and baking new treats for the first time, vanilla extract making should also be fun!
 We couldn't help ourselves when we made our first ever vanilla extract using coconut rum.
 While we don’t recommend using spirits that contain artificial flavors, this extract was a fun blend.
-Something about the coconut and the vanilla that made the experiment and the outcome absolutely a delight.
+Something about the coconut and the vanilla that made the experiment and the outcome surprisingly delightful.
 So why the B- grade?
-Because, outside of using it for coconut cream pies or pineapple up-side-down cakes, its applications were fairly limited.
-If you really love coconut and you really love vanilla, then you should absolutely give this a try!
+Because, outside of using it for coconut cream pies or pineapple up-side-down cakes, its applications are very limited.
+If you really love coconut and you really love vanilla, then you may want to give this a try.

-As we did with the rum, we are going to start at the top.
+As we did with the rum, we are going to start with a semi-top shelf bourbon.
 A common theme that you will see at VanillaPura is quality.
 When developing a quality extract, you can't overlook the spirit any more than you can overlook the importance of the vanilla bean itself.
-We recommend bourbon, because it is regulated by the government and is pure and consistent, more than whiskey.
-(See the bottom of this article to understand why we believe that bourbon is better than whiskey when making extracts.)
-Woodford Reserve is one of the best bourbon's in America.
+Woodford Reserve is one of the best bourbons in America.
 It has dark and smokey undertones, and since it's 51% corn based, it's sweet.
 But there is something of the sweetness within Woodford Reserve that is special.
 You can taste caramel, honey and vanilla all within the spirit itself.
-A Woodford Reserve bourbon extract made with an Indonesian or Mexican bean is the perfect dark chocolate, rich extract for darker desserts.
-We have had several customers use bourbon-based extracts in their BBQ sauces and protein glazes to add a hint of sweetness.
-This particular bourbon adds sweet, spicy floral notes to its rich flavor profile.
+A Woodford Reserve bourbon extract made with an Indonesian or Mexican bean is the perfect dark chocolate, rich extract for darker desserts and even in BBQ sauces and protein glazes to add a hint of sweetness.

 Maker's Mark Bourbon: Vanilla Extract Grade: A